 Last, but certainly not least…a GoPro might just be the best camera to bring to a music festival, mainly because it’s super compact and portable.
 The video & picture quality is completely amazing during the day, but isn’t the best at night.

-I have two seperate GoPro’s with me, and I must say that I’m completely obsessed with the Hero 7!
+I have two seperate GoPro’s with me, and I must say that I’m completely obsessed with the Go Pro Hero 9!
 The video stabilization on it is seriously amazing, and can be really fun to take pictures and videos with, but the battery does die a bit quick sometimes!

 Am I Missing Any Awesome Festival Essentials….?